wilsonmar/wilsonmar.github.io/_posts/2024-09-12-python-scans.md

 ## Ways to run

-There are several ways to run utilities to identity syntax violations and vulnerabilities:
+There are several options to run utilities to identity syntax violations and vulnerabilities:

-A. Within a Terminal app, manually construct CLI commands to install and run each utility individually:
+<a href="#ManualCLI">A. Within a Terminal app</a>, manually construct CLI commands to install and run each utility individually:

-   * <a href="#git-guardian">GitGuardian.com</a> install the <tt>.git/hooks/git-commit</tt> file and scan each repository's entire Git history, across all git branches, for "high entropy" strings that can be secrets.
+   * <a href="#ggshield">GitGuardian.com</a> install the <tt>.git/hooks/git-commit</tt> file and scan each repository's entire Git history, across all git branches, for "high entropy" strings that can present secrets others can misuse.

    * <a href="#Black">Black</a> and
-   * <a href="#Flake8">Flake8</a> to "lint" code for violations of Python coding style conventions.
+   * <a href="#Ruff">Ruff</a> (instead of <a href="#Flake8">Flake8</a>) to "lint" code for violations of Python coding style conventions.

    * <a href="#git-secrets">git-secrets</a> to identify cryptographic text.